msteinbeck/hid-retrobit/README.rst

-Driver for the Retro-Bit Atari, Nintendo NES, SNES & Sega Genesis joystick controller adapters
+Driver for the Retro-Bit Atari, Nintendo NES, SNES & Sega Genesis joystick controller adapters.

 This is a USB to dual-DB9, NES/SNES or Genesis header controller that allows the use of actual compatible joysticks in emulators.